dcunited001/dcunited001.github.io/_posts/2016-07-13-facets-of-greatness-congressional-power-structures.md

 ## Politicians are Power Brokers

-- congressman and faculty operate as power brokers
-  - this entails minimizing access to information and power
-    - minimizing available surface area for information/power increases ability of individual to leverage info/power as an asset
-      - while simultaneously increasing it's value for other players
+Congressmen and faculty are power brokers.
+So are bureaucrats.
+And when it comes down to it, we are all politicians on one level or another.
+This pops up all the time in the business world and whenever there's competition.
+A politician is someone who knows what they want and needs to find a way to get there.
+So they have to abstract their needs from their presentation of needs.
+In turn, there are people you have to work with with a similar disposition: they have goals and there's an abstraction between their actions and how they present their actions.
+That's what politics is about.
+Politics begins to take on interesting group dynamics as you add groups, rules and change.

+It can be frustrating.
+I've learned a lot of hard lessons about politics over the years in unusual places.

+If politicians are power brokers, what does this imply?
+What is a good politician?
+A proficient politician aquires and leverages advantage.
+There are different ways to do this.
+Some are great; some are good;
+some are bad.
+You can't forget that you're dealing with people and in Washington, you're dealing with good people.
+Yes, even the politicians on the news for being in trouble are typically good people.
+They invested their lives in this.
+They have families.
+And they are typically upstanding citizens.
+Everyone makes a few mistakes, even though there really are a few bad apples out there.

+But, to optimize one's own advantage within an explicitly political system like Congress, this entails minimizing access to information and power.
+You're trying to minimize available surface area for information and power, which increases your opportunity to leverage that information as an asset.
+While restricting availability of information, you simultaneously increase its value for other players.

+This is a lesson I learned from bboys.
+Yes, breakdancers.
+I used to show off all the time.
+I wasn't really showing off.
+I was having fun or practicing.
+However, in various situations, this can dilute the entertainment value of bboying.
+It used to be pretty rare to see.
+If it's completely common and for no reason, then it begins to lose it's excitement and novelty.
+Also, it attracts attention.
+The people who have experienced a lot of success in the entertainment industry don't like that attention.
+Getting attention kinda what they do for work and it can feel like work.

-      - that is, if one person has lowered barriers to access for info/power, then the value for that info/favor is reduced for other players
+The point is, if you're diluting the value for yourself, that's your own problem.
+If you're diluting the value a group of people, that's another.
+The group dynamic takes over.
+If one person has lowered barriers to access for information or power, then the value for that resource is reduced for other players.
+Someone's breaking the game.
+I can't stand that it works like this, but sometimes it does.

-      - so they're breaking the game for others.
-        - i hate that it works like this but it does
-      - i value transparency, making info freely available and not convoluting my own actions to increase the value of some info/influence i might be able to offer someone else
-      - while improper usage of these tactics can lead one into trouble, it's just kinda how it works (i think.....)
+I value transparency and making knowledge freely available.
+I'd rather not convolute my own actions to fit appearances and it's frustrating to be jerked around by other players in a situation like that.
+They obfuscate a simple situation by wrapping it in another game and completely circumvent the apparent realities of the more simple situation.

+#### Individual and Group Dynamics

-  - so there are individual incentives for behavior as a kind of power broker, but there are also group incentives at various levels
-    - so, in some instances, leveraging an opportunity when it goes against party or committee objectives can rub people the wrong way, at best
+There are individual incentives for behavior as a kind of power broker, but there are also group incentives at various levels So, in some instances, leveraging an opportunity when it goes against party, committee or group objectives can rub people the wrong way, at best.
-      - at the same time, it's important for people to be able to break rank.  if everyone is bound to one rigid platform or another, it's too easy to stymie progress.
+At the same time, it's important for people to be able to break rank.
+If everyone is bound to one rigid platform or another, it's to easy to stymie progress.
+The point to adhering to group dynamics is to accomplish shared goals through compromise.

+### Dark Side

+There's a

   - there's a "dark side" to alot of these rules, obviously. i'm not really going to detail that aspect of things
     - but usually there is the potential for a politician to tailor